hugodneto/automations/README.md

 ## Supporting Info

-These automations are for linux environments.
+These automations are for linux and windows environments.

 ## What do we have here?